Credentials

 Training and Skills

-• Basic and Advanced courses in Solidworks and Pro/ENGINEER.
+• Basic and Advanced courses in SolidWorks and Pro/ENGINEER.

-• Extensive experience with Solidworks 3D Solid Modeling.
+• Extensive experience with SolidWorks 3D Solid Modeling.

 • Basic and Advanced courses in Geometric Dimensioning and Tolerancing.
+Have produced thousands of formal engineering drawings to ASME Y14.5 GTOL standards.

-• Proficient with office software products, such as: Microsoft Word, Excel, and Power Point.
+• Proficient with office software products, such as: Microsoft Word, Excel, and PowerPoint.

-• Proficient with using computer graphics equipment (flatbed scanner, Photoshop, Pro/E, and SolidWorks) for creation of web pages, Power Point presentations, and posters.
+• Proficient with using computer graphics software for PowerPoint presentations and posters.

-• Proficient with animation software.
+• Proficient with SolidWorks animation.

 • Qualified to operate all machine shop equipment.